 - Short rickshaw ride to see Chandni Chowk

 Today we begin with a visit to the Red Fort.
 In 1639, Shah Jahan laid the foundation of a new capital, the seventh city of Delhi, to be named Shahjahanabad (now Old Delhi).
 At the eastern edge of it, he constructed his imperial citadel – the Red Fort.
 It contains some of the finest examples of Mughal architecture in a suite of grand audience halls and exquisitely chaste, inlaid marble pavilions set in formal gardens with ornamental pools and fountains.

 Lunch will be served at The Maidens Hotel.
 This is one of Delhi’s oldest hotels, built in the early 1900s, and it has retained its colonial charm and architecture.

-This afternoon we take a short rickshaw ride of Old Delhi.
+We also we take a short rickshaw ride of Old Delhi.
 Crammed within its medieval walls is a rabbit warren of lively, noisy streets and lanes, peppered with monuments and tombs from the colourful and turbulent history of one of the world’s most fascinating cities.
 The axis of our ride will be along Chandni Chowk, the crowded, bustling bazaar street that starts at the Lahore Gate of the Red Fort.
+(Overnight Delhi) BLD

 Jaipur - 3 nights